 The result is crisp yet not too delicate.

 Our Riesling was planted in 2005, as it’s Taiita’s father John’s favourite variety and he couldn’t bear a vineyard without it.
 Plus, it didn’t seem natural to have a South Australian vineyard without Riesling.

 As with all our whites, we whole bunch press and then ferment our Riesling on solids in a stainless steel tank.
-Once finished, it’s left for six months on fluffy lees to add greater depth of flavor and character.
+Once finished, it’s left for five months on fluffy lees to add greater depth of flavour and character.